scroll-tech/mpt-circuit/spec/mpt-proof.md

 **Constraints**

-Current the proof has a layout with 3 or 4 rows, with cells in `ctrl_type` col being assigned from 0 ~ 2 (or 3, in case of 4 rows).
+Currently the proof has a layout with 3 or 4 rows, with cells in `ctrl_type` col being assigned from 0 ~ 2 (or 3, in case of 4 rows).
 And it also has a gate for some equality:

 >    * ctrl_type is 0: `hash_final = data_0/1 (prev)`
 >    * ctrl_type is 2: `Root = data_0/1 (next)`

-The 4 rows layout is used when the value in `OldHash` and `NewHash` is equal.
+The 4 rows layout is used when the values in `OldHash` and `NewHash` are equal.
 The value of 3 in `ctrl_type` indicate the row below current proof is not dedicated for a BMPT proof (proof 2) but a proof block for another state transition, since more proof is not needed when the storage roof of current account is unchanged.

 ### Storage value proof